Toward A Minor Architecture

 About the Author

-Jill Stoner is Associate Professor of Architecture and Chair of the Master of Architecture program at the University of California, Berkeley.
-A practicing architect, she is the recipient of numerous national and international design awards.
+Jill Stoner is Professor of Architecture and Chair of the Center for Jewish Studies at the University of California, Berkeley.
+Until recently a practicing architect, she has been the recipient of numerous national and international design awards.
 Her first book, Poems for Architects, explores contemporary spatial and architectural themes through an anthology of twentieth-century poems.

 “Brilliantly and poetically conceived and written, this book is necessary reading for prospective architects and for anyone troubled by the disjunction between the slickness of major architecture and the abject qualities of the postindustrial landscape.” — J. Quinan, Choice